asoa/azure_fw_tshoot/README.md

 ## Project Purpose
-Replicate hub and spoke architecture with azure firewall DNAT ingress to internal load balancer and virtual machine web servers; egress from VMs to azure firewall using user defined routes and forced tunneling.
+Replicate hub and spoke architecture with azure firewall DNAT ingress to internal load balancer -> virtual machine web servers and Azure Kubernetes Cluster; egress from VMs and AKS to azure firewall using user defined routes and forced tunneling.

 ## Getting Started
 1. Clone the repository